 Timeout is an integer greater than zero that specifies how many milliseconds to wait for the event manager to terminate, or the atom infinity to wait indefinitely.
 Defaults to infinity.
-If the event manager has not terminated within the specified time, a timeout exception is raised.
+If the event manager has not terminated within the specified time, the call exits the calling process with reason timeout.